-Issue #3’s THE FROGMEN is more cover lettering than logo, but also by Schnapp.
+Issue #3’s THE FROGMEN is more cover lettering than logo, but I’m callling it a logo.
 Kanigher also edited this one.
 It might be considered a sort of tryout for SEA DEVILS.

 The initial big success for SHOWCASE was in issue #4, the first of editor Julius Schwartz’s revival of revamped Golden Age superheroes.
 Ira did the new FLASH logo and cover lettering.
 This was appealing to readers and must have sold well, but it took some time for sales figures to reach DC, so they didn’t know it for a while.

 Issue #5 featured crime-fighter stories with a MANHUNTERS logo by Schnapp as well as cover lettering.
 Jack Schiff was the editor.